 Rode Hall Silver Band was formed in 1837 as a fife and drum band, changing to its current brass band format in 1886.
 It is believed that the Band was originally formed to lead the local people to services at Astbury Church before Rode Church was built.

-The Band today plays at many events throughout South Cheshire and Staffordshire.
-The Band is also planning to participate in a number of contests that will challenge the players and develop the sound of the Band.
+The band today plays at many events throughout South Cheshire and Staffordshire as well as entering contests that will challenge the players and develop its sound.

-The band recently achieved a 5th place finish at Brass at the Guild 2015 and followed this up with a 7th place at the hotly contested 2016 North West Regional Championships.
-The band is forward-thinking, and aims to progress further and further up the results table in the years to come.
+The band recently achieved a 1st place finish at the Wychavon Festival of Brass 2017 and 5th place at the 2018 North West Regional Brass Band Championships.
+The band is forward thinking and aims to progress further and further up the results table in the months and years to come.